Bruce Johnston: Other work

 In 1967, Johnston sang on "My World Fell Down", a minor hit for the Gary Usher-led studio group Sagittarius.

 In the mid-1970s, he wrote "I Write the Songs", which was originally recorded by Captain & Tennille.
 The song became a Billboard number one hit by Barry Manilow, for which Johnston won a Grammy Award for Song of the Year in 1977.
 "I Write the Songs" would go on to be recorded by over two hundred artists, including Frank Sinatra, among others.
-Regarding the Grammy win, Johnston stated: "How did I win a Grammy for a song that I wrote in my car and Brian Wilson and Mike Love have not won a well-deserved songwriting Grammy?
-Why is fate being so unfair to two of my pop music songwriting heroes?"
+Regarding the Grammy win, Johnston stated: "How can I get a Grammy for a song that I wrote in my car and The Beach Boys, Brian Wilson and Mike Love have not won?
+Why is fate being so uncool?"

 In 1977, Johnston provided vocal arrangements and sang back-up vocals on Eric Carmen's LP Boats Against the Current and can be heard on the hit single "She Did It", with inspiration taken from the 1968 Beach Boys' hit "Do It Again".
 Additionally, during this period Johnston wrote backing vocal arrangements and also sang on the recordings for Elton John including "Don't Let the Sun Go Down on Me".
 He also contributed vocals to several songs on Pink Floyd's album The Wall, most notably in the song "The Show Must Go On", which Roger Waters specifically wrote for Beach Boys-style vocal harmonies.

-In 2021, a reconstituted line-up of California Music was formed by Johnston with members of the Beach Boys and their family.
-Omnivore Recordings released their first album, California Music Presents Add Some Music, in April 2021.

 Bruce Johnston is one of the producers of The Weeknd's album Dawn FM (2022), in which he wrote and co-produced "Here We Go...
 Again" featuring rapper Tyler, the Creator.

 Personal life

 Johnston married Harriet Johnston in 1976 and has four sons: Ozzie, Justin, Ryan, and Max.
 He described himself as "a real conservative guy" and stated that he had never taken drugs other than alcohol in his life.

 Politically, he identified as a Republican as of 2012.
-He was subjected to criticism during the band's 50th anniversary tour, when a fan video during a meet and greet caught him being critical of then-US President Barack Obama, as well as 2012 Republican Presidential nominee, Mitt Romney.
+He was subjected to criticism during the band's 50th anniversary tour, when a fan video during a meet and greet caught him being critical of then-US President Barack Obama, as well as 2012 Republican presidential nominee, Mitt Romney.